-Bruxism, or teeth grinding, is a condition in which you clench or grind your teeth.
-A mild case of teeth grinding may not require treatment, but chronic, long term teeth grinding can lead to serious problems including jaw disorders, headaches and worn or damaged teeth.
+Bruxism, or teeth grinding, is a condition where you clench or grind your teeth.
+A mild case of teeth grinding may not require treatment, but chronic, long-term teeth grinding can lead to serious problems, including jaw disorders, headaches, and worn or damaged teeth.
 It is important to protect your teeth from the damage teeth grinding causes and take measures to stop yourself from grinding so that you do not suffer from the symptoms of grinding.

 Signs and Symptoms Of Teeth Grinding

-While many patients do not realize they grind their teeth, Dr. Elliott can easily diagnose teeth grinding through a simple visual examination.
+While many patients do not realize they grind their teeth, Dr. Umo can easily diagnose teeth grinding through a simple visual examination.
 Most people who grind their teeth do so in their sleep and may have issues believing the diagnosis.
 For some patients, the signs and symptoms may be obvious.
-They may experience the following teeth grinding symptoms:
+Patients may experience the following symptoms associated with teeth grinding:

 - Worn, flat or chipped teeth